 You don't need to eat anything special while you're breastfeeding.
-But it's a good idea for you, just like everyone else, to eat a healthy diet.
+But, just like everyone else, it's a good idea for you to eat a healthy diet.

 A healthy diet includes the following:

 - at least five portions of a variety of fruit and vegetables a day, including fresh, frozen, tinned and dried fruit and vegetables, and no more than one 150ml glass of 100% unsweetened juice

 - starchy foods, such as wholemeal bread, pasta, rice and potatoes

-- plenty of fibre from wholemeal bread and pasta, breakfast cereals, rice, pulses (such as beans and lentils), and fruit and vegetables – after childbirth, some women have bowel problems and constipation, and fibre helps with both of these
+- plenty of fibre from wholemeal bread and pasta, breakfast cereals, rice, pulses like beans and lentils, and fruit and vegetables – after childbirth, some women have bowel problems and constipation, and fibre helps with both of these

 - protein, such as lean meat and chicken, fish, eggs and pulses – at least two portions of fish a week is recommended, including some oily fish

-- dairy foods, such as milk, cheese and yoghurt – these contain calcium and are a source of protein (for more detailed advice, see A balanced diet)
+- dairy foods, such as milk, cheese and yoghurt, which contain calcium and are a source of protein – for more detailed advice, see eating a balanced diet

 While breastfeeding, it's recommended you take supplements containing 10 micrograms (mcg) of vitamin D each day.
 You can get all the other vitamins and minerals you need by eating a varied and balanced diet.

 Ask your GP or health visitor where to get vitamin D supplements.
 You may be able to get free vitamin supplements without a prescription if you're eligible for Healthy Start.